mmyytt2000/mmyytt2000.github.io/index.md

 ## Latest News

+**Oct.
+2023** &emsp; We won the grand prize in the 18th “Challenge Cup” National Undergraduate Curricular Academic Science and Technology Works by Race.

 **Sep.
 2023** &emsp; Welcome new group members.

 **Sep.
 2023** &emsp; One paper was accepted by ACM TWEB.

-**Sep.
-2023** &emsp; It is my great honor to receive the CCF TCSC Distinguished Research Achievement Award.

 ## Short Biography